Green Grossular Garnets

 Percentages of the 3 major components of a Malaya Garnet

-This researcher considers Malaya to be primarily a variety of Pyrope with unusual color: red, pinkish red, pink, brownish pink, orange, brownish orange, orangey red and even near-colorless.
-Gems are often lighter in tone than Standard Pyrope gems, and lighter Malayas often exhibit color-shift.
+This researcher considers Malaya to be primarily a variety of Pyrope that has unusual color: red, pinkish red, pink, brown, brownish pink, orange, brownish orange, orangey red and even near-colorless.
+Gems are often lighter in tone than Standard Pyrope gems, and these lighter Malayas often exhibit color-shift when viewed under incandescent light.

 Three Lines Intersect the Malaya Garnet Graph Point